AndrasE/secrets/README.md

 Thank you, code safe! 💻

-ps.: If you want to see the deployment it`s hosted on heroku eco-tier the server,it might take 2-3s to spin up, please be patient. 🐨
+ps.: If you want to see the deployment its hosted on heroku eco-tier the server, it might take 2-3s to spin up, please be patient. 🐨

 ## Run 🚀